-Unsecured creditors, like credit card lenders, must obtain a judgment against you before they can attach assets in satisfaction of past-due debts.
+Most unsecured creditors, like credit card lenders, must obtain a judgment against you before they can attach assets in satisfaction of past-due debts.
 They do this by suing you for what you owe.
-Most people rightfully owe the debt and fail to respond to the collection lawsuit.
+Often, there are valid defenses to the debt or an opportunity to settle the debt for less than you owe.
+Unfortunately, most people fail to respond to the collection lawsuit.
 As a result, the court enters a judgment, which is the court’s determination that you owe what the creditor says you do.

 The phrase “judgment proof” refers to a person who has no assets or income that can be taken to satisfy a judgment against them.
 However, technically speaking, there is no such thing as “judgment proof.”
 You can always be sued and a judgment will be obtained against you if you lose.
-But, if you do not have the ability to pay a creditor who has won a lawsuit against you, then you are considered judgment proof.
-In other words, if you are judgment proof, you have nothing to lose.
-Moreover, if your creditors are aware that you are judgment proof, they may be less likely to pursue a judgment against you.
+What the term “judgment proof” really means is that you don’t have any assets or income that the creditor can take.
+If your creditors are aware that you are judgment proof, they may be less likely to pursue a judgment against you.
+However, you should bear in mind that being judgment proof doesn’t necessarily mean you have nothing to lose if a creditor sues you.
+For example, the judgment will typically have a negative impact on your credit.

 The basics of what it means to be judgment proof are explored below, however, if you are concerned about being sued by a creditor, or you want to know whether a creditor can collect on a judgment against you, you should consult with an experienced bankruptcy attorney.